GeertArien/geertarien.github.io/_posts/2017-05-16-different-methods-for-matrix-inversion.markdown

 The partition method is fairly complex compared to the other methods we have covered.
-The main advantage that it provides is that it allows us to compute the inverse of a matrix by recursively computing the inverses of smaller sub-matrices.
+The main advantage that it provides is that it allows us to compute the inverse of a matrix by recursively computing the inverses of smaller submatrices.
 The method can also be combined with any other matrix inversion method, as we have in our example and implementation with the classical adjoint method.